Holographic Reconstruction of 3D Flat Space-Time

+which is the condition imposed in \cite{Bagchi:2012yk}.
+The Ward identities obtained from demanding diffeomorphism invariance of the on-shell action at future null infinity are stronger than those written in \eqref{eq:flatWI1} and \eqref{eq:flatWI2}.
+For example we can obtain the more general version \eqref{eq:flatWI1} by starting with \eqref{eq:strongerWI} and demanding invariance under arbitrary $\xi_{(1)}^r$ transformations.
+It would be interesting to understand this and the role of the $\xi_{(1)}^r$ transformation better.

+The necessary conditions $U_M$ has to obey are given in equations \eqref{eq:U1u}--\eqref{eq:matchingflat2}.
 We can remove $U_{(2)u}$ from these equations by using \eqref{eq:U2u} to express it in terms of $h_{(2)uu}$ and $U_{(1)\varphi}$.
 The second equation \eqref{eq:matchingflat2} then becomes a first order ordinary nonlinear differential equation for $U_{(1)\varphi}$ that reads

 where a prime denotes differentiation with respect to $\varphi$.
 Given a solution for $U_{(1)\varphi}$ equation \eqref{eq:U2u} then tells us what $U_{(2)u}$ is.
 The component $U_{(2)\varphi}$ will not be fully determined except its $u$ derivative via equation \eqref{eq:2ndintcond}.
 The u-independent part can be removed by using the freedom to perform $\xi_{(1)}^r$ coordinate transformations.